 If you’re already in Collage, click New in the top toolbar, then My Hub.
 Hub will appear with the Collages tab open.

 When your collage opens in the Collage tool, you can continue to make changes, including adding new cells and photos.
-A premium account also allows you to send the individual photos in your collage cells to the Editor.
+A basic account also allows you to send the individual photos in your collage cells to the Editor.

 Note that any individual images that you sent to the Editor from Collage were flattened when you saved your collage to Hub.
-This means that you will not be able to change text and overlays on that individual image, but you can make changes to the overall Collage design.
+This means that you will not be able to change text and graphics on that individual image, but you can make changes to the overall Collage design.